endlos99/xdt99/MANUAL.md

 ### Creating MESS Cartridges

-The cartridge parameter `-c` tells `xas99` to create an RPK cartridge file that can be used by the MESS emulator.
+The cartridge parameter `-c` tells `xas99` to create an RPK cartridge file that can be used with the MESS emulator.

 	$ xas99.py -R -c ascart.asm -n "HELLO WORLD"